chaturay/serverless-artillery/README.md

 ```

 # Uninstallation
-You can uninstall serverless-artillery using the following command.
+When needed, you can uninstall serverless-artillery using the following command.
 ```
 npm uninstall -g serverless-artillery
 ```